Ashley Henderson, MD

 Patient Centered Care (PCC)Bloomer Hill is another avenue through which UNC students serve the community of Eastern North Carolina, through outpatient internal medicine.
 This clinic provides an opportunity for students to see patients and practice their clinical skills under the close supervision of senior medical students and attending physicians.
 Visits commonly include blood sugar checks, blood pressure management, and UNC subspecialty referrals.

-During the Application Phase (third year) students will spend eight weeks on inpatient internal medicine services (i.e., clerkship), divided between general medicine and various subspecialties including infectious disease, nephrology, cardiology, gastroenterology, hematology, and oncology.
+During the Application Phase, (third year) students will spend time on inpatient (i.e. clerkship/HISC) and outpatient (i.e. CBLC) internal medicine services.
 If students choose to go to a branch campus, they may have different clinical schedules.
-While on Medicine rotations during the Application Phase, students will build on skills developed in Foundation Phase and begin to manage the direct care of their patients while under the close supervision of their medical team.
-The emphasis of the clerkship is the acquisition of the knowledge, skills, attitudes, and behaviors that form the core of inpatient internal medicine.
-By the end of clerkship, students should be well on the way to developing a rational, evidence-based approach to the evaluation and care of hospitalized adult patients.
-During this year, students also take a community based longitudinal care course in the ambulatory setting.
-Students work in the outpatient setting for 16 weeks, which is frequently with an internal medicine physician.
+While on internal medicine rotations during the Application Phase, students will build on skills developed in Foundation Phase and begin to manage the direct care of their patients while under the close supervision of their medical team.
+By the end of clerkship, students should be well on the way to developing a rational, evidence-based approach to the evaluation and care of adult patients.

 Bridging the GapWe are the largest department on the campus of UNC Chapel Hill, and it is our privilege and duty to model the active engagement and work necessary to fulfill and maintain our mission of equity, diversity and inclusion.
 As we work to improve the health and wellbeing of people across North Carolina and beyond through excellence in patient care, education, research, and innovation, it is also our privilege and duty to model the beautiful tapestry of our state of NC fortified by a population that mirrors every dimension of diversity one can imagine.
 Learn more about our values and culture.